embeddedk8/embeddedk8.github.io/content/posts/arduino-cli-compilation/index.en.md

 ---

 In the [previous post](/arduino-ide-build-process/) we took a closer look at how the Arduino IDE builds sketches.
-A lot happens behind the scenes — from the classic C/C++ build steps (preprocessing, compiling, assembling, and linking) to a few Arduino-specific additions.

-Now, let’s take things a step further and build the same project without the Arduino IDE — this time using the Arduino CLI (Arduino
-Command Line Interface).

-# Compiling Arduino sketch via Arduino CLI
+Arduino also offers another way to build projects — by using the **Arduino Command Line Interface (CLI)** directly.

-It’s worth to start with mentioning that, starting with Arduino IDE 2.0, the Arduino IDE uses the Arduino CLI for the build process.
-This means that when you build a sketch using the CLI directly, it follows exactly the same steps as the IDE does.
+Starting with Arduino IDE 2.0, the IDE actually uses `arduino-cli` under the hood the build process, so working with the CLI directly simply removes one layer of abstraction while following the exact same steps — but with better flexibility and possibilities.

-So, what’s the point of using the CLI directly?

-There are several advantages:

-- **Advanced configuration options**
+## Why should you use Arduino CLI?
+While the Arduino IDE is great for getting started, the Arduino Command Line Interface offers much more control and flexibility.
+Here are some of the key benefits you gain by using it:

+- **Easier configuration**

-    Some build or configuration options aren't exposed in the IDE.
-It's possible to configure them via configuration files for the IDE, but it makes this process more complicated and harder to maintain (the configuration file can be per-sketch or global).
+    Some build or configuration options aren't exposed in the Arduino IDE.
+    It's possible to configure them with configuration files, but this approach can be complicated and harder to maintain — global configuration would affect all projects, per-board or per-sketch configuration would be tedious.
-    With the CLI, you can fully control compiler flags, board settings, library versions from command line.
+    With the CLI, you can fully control compiler flags, board settings, library versions from command line, for each project separately.

 - **Automation and integration**

-  The CLI makes it easy to compile, verify, and upload sketches automatically.
+  Using the CLI, you can easily implement the scripts for tasks like building, uploading, deploying and testing the project.
-  It can run on systems without a graphical interface, such as Docker containers.
+  These scripts can run on lightweight systems without graphical interface, such as Docker containers.
-  We will try to use it for creating simple CI/CD pipeline later.
+  This makes possible to integrate Arduino project into the CI/CD pipeline for automated builds and testing.

 - **Reproducibility**

-    Makes sure that your colleague compiles with exactly the same setup as you.
-It solves the "it works on my machine" problem.
+    When working in a team, using the Arduino CLI ensures that everyone builds the project with exactly the same setup and dependencies.
+    This helps eliminate the classic “it works on my machine” problem and makes builds consistent across different environments.

 - **IDE independence**

-    Use your favourite IDE for code development!
-You don't have to use Arduino IDE if you don't want!
+  You don’t have to rely on the Arduino IDE to develop your projects.
+  With the CLI, you can use your favorite code editor — whether it’s for better IntelliSense, built-in integrations like GitHub Copilot, or simply because you’re more comfortable with its shortcuts, workflow or looks.

+- **Dependency control**

+    In Arduino IDE, only one version of a library can be installed at the same time.
+This becomes a real problem when you work on multiple projects that require different versions of the same library.
+This issue is solved when using CLI — you can specify library versions directly from the command line, ensuring each one uses the correct dependencies.

-I am sure it was enough to convince you to give it a try, so let's start!
+Hopefully, that was enough to convince you to give the Arduino CLI a try!
+Alright, it's time to get our hands dirty.
+We’ll install the Arduino CLI, set it up, and then build the project from the command line.

 ## Installing Arduino CLI
 In September 2024, Arduino released a [major update to Arduino CLI](https://blog.arduino.cc/2024/09/05/arduino-cli-1-0-is-out/).
 As of October 2025, the latest version is Arduino CLI 1.3.1, which I'll be using here.
-Please refer to [official installation guide](https://docs.arduino.cc/arduino-cli/installation/) to install Arduino CLI.
+Please refer to [official installation guide](https://docs.arduino.cc/arduino-cli/installation/) to install Arduino CLI on your system.

 {{< admonition note >}}
 On Linux, I installed the Arduino CLI in just a few seconds with just one command: